^

 Innervation: facial nerve (VII).

-Blood supply: facial artery, transverse artery of the neck.
+Blood supply: facial artery, transverse cervical artery.

 You are reporting a typo in the following text: